 Skip to Content

-Instant Pot Pulled Chicken Tacos on a plate with lime and jalapeno.
+Instant Pot Chicken Tacos on a white plate.

-When it’s the middle of the week and you don’t feel like cooking, turn to your Instant Pot!
+When you don’t feel like cooking in the middle of the week, turn to your Instant Pot!

-This Instant Pot pulled chicken also can be used to meal prep for the week for individual dinners or lunches.
+This Instant Pot pulled chicken can also be used to prep meals for the week for individual dinners or lunches.

-Whether it’s back-to-school time, or in the middle of a busy week at work, these Instant Pot pulled chicken tacos are an easy go-to that will make the whole family happy!
+Whether it’s back-to-school time or in the middle of a busy week at work, these Instant Pot chicken tacos are an easy go-to that will make the whole family happy!

 Ingredients for Instant Pot pulled chicken tacos

-• Boneless skinless chicken breast – A blank canvas packed with protein that is easily shreddable and will absorb all the delicious flavors we add.
+• Boneless skinless chicken breast – A blank canvas packed with easily shreddable protein that will absorb all the delicious flavors we add.

 • Chicken stock – Feel free to use either homemade or your favorite store-bought variety.

-• Salsa – This will add moisture as well as flavor from all the delicious tomatoes, onions, and seasoning.
-The level of spice is up to you–mild, medium, or hot–use your favorite!
+• Salsa – This will add moisture and flavor from all the delicious tomatoes, onions, and seasoning.
+Use your favorite if the spice level is up to you–mild, medium, or hot!

 • Olive oil – This will add some necessary fat to cook the chicken.